tlswg/tls13-spec/draft-ietf-tls-tls13.md

 be taken into account when designing new extensions:

-- Some cases where a server does not agree to an extension are error conditions, and some are simply refusals to support particular features.
+- Some cases where a server does not agree to an extension are error conditions (e.g., the handshake cannot continue), and some are simply refusals to support particular features.
 In general, error alerts should be used for the former and a field in the server extension response for the latter.

 - Extensions should, as far as possible, be designed to prevent any attack that forces use (or non-use) of a particular feature by manipulation of handshake